The Vanguard LifeStrategy funds are excellent if you want to put your money to work in a quality investment that you can leave to grow over time.

 You can then round up or down to the nearest Vanguard LifeStrategy fund.

-Potentially you can even blend Vanguard LifeStrategy funds so that your equity allocation is 50% or 70% or whatever you prefer.
+Potentially you can even blend Vanguard LifeStrategy funds.
+Take your equity allocation to 50% or 70% or whatever you prefer.

 That’s because young ‘uns have more working years to recover from a stock market crash.
 And they’ve less wealth on the line in the first place.